UC Merced English majors and recent English graduates are doing extraordinary things. Here are some of them:

 • Almost immediately after graduation, Amber Loper ('21) was hired to be the sophomore English teacher for Gustine High School.

 • Savie Luce ('21) graduated with High Honors in the English program after completing their brilliant honors thesis, “Asexual Erasure Undone: A Short History of Asexuality in 19th- to 20th-Century Literary Classics."
-Savie was hired by Yosemite Unified School District and began teaching in Fall 2021, and was just admitted to UC Merced's Interdisciplinary Humanities PhD program, which they will begin in Fall 2022.
+Savie was hired by Yosemite Unified School District and began teaching in Fall 2021, they are now a student in UC Merced's Interdisciplinary Humanities PhD program.

-• We congratulate the record-breaking honors class of 2022, who are writing their theses in 2021-22:
+• We congratulate the record-breaking honors class of 2022, who wrote the following theses:

 Brandon Cooper, “Romanticism and the Modern Era of Conspiracy”